potteredgerton/javascript-for-dummies/README.md

 In this example, we define two variables called numbers and fruits that are both of the Array data type.

+###Object
-Object: This data type is used to represent a collection of key-value pairs.
+This data type is used to represent a collection of key-value pairs.
 Objects are enclosed in curly braces and can contain any combination of data types.
 Here's an example:

 <pre>
 <code>